Moxh3/pybytewatt/README.md

 # PyByteWatt

-PyByteWatt is a Python package that provides an interface to interact with the Byte Watt API.
+PyByteWatt is a Python package that provides an interface to interact with the Neovolt / Byte Watt Home Battery API.
 It allows you to authenticate and retrieve battery data from Byte Watt systems.

 ## Installation